INGEOTEC/text_models/docs/source/text_representation.rst

 dataset where the labels are automatically identified.
 The :ref:`emoji` developed here followed this idea.
-The dataset used to train these representations is a set of tweets collected from the Twitter open stream in Arabic, Chinese, English, French, Portuguese, Russian, and Spanish.
+The dataset used to train these representations is a set of tweets collected from Twitter's open stream in Arabic, Chinese, English, French, Portuguese, Russian, and Spanish.

+On the other hand, many competitions and datasets follow an equivalent structure to the approach mentioned above; these competitions can be used to increase the number of possible text representations.
+The :ref:`dataset`
+describes the dataset and competition sets used to create text representations.

 .. _bow:

 Bag of Word (BoW) Representation
 --------------------------------------

-Once the dataset is ready, it is time to develop the representations.
-The first step is to transform the text into a suitable representation.
+The first step to including more information in the representation is to be able to represent the text in a format amenable to different machine learning algorithms.
 Particularly, it is used a BoW representation with q-grams of characters (2, 3, and 4) and words; the constraint is that the q-grams are only computed on the words, and consequently, there are no q-grams between words.